 Instruct spotters to focus their hands on the ‘meaty’ part of the faller’s back, often around the upper torso and shoulder blades.
 If their hands venture too far apart, or too high, the spotter is likely to slip off the faller’s back.

-As your group is practicing their spotting skills, wander in and out of the pairs providing useful feedback.
+As your group is practising their spotting skills, wander in and out of the pairs providing useful feedback.
 If you observe any shenanigans or un-trustworthy moves, interrupt the activity and immediately process the impact of such behaviour.

 Forward Falls: Invite the faller to lean forward towards their spotter.
 The skills required to spot the front of a person are similar to their back, but the forward spotter is advised to use the faller’s crossed upper-arms to catch their lean, ie to avoid embarrassing hands-on-chest issues.

 Back & Forth: Start with three people, two spotters each facing a third person – the faller – standing between them.
 This time, the faller may lean backwards or forwards, and at any time.
 Generally, as the spotters support each lean, they return the faller to the centre and this momentum causes them to develop a rocking, back-and-forth motion.
 Be sure to describe this as a gentle rocking motion, and not a tennis match!

 Small Teams: Consider presenting Trust Line next to involve more people for a higher-level challenge.

 We’re going to move into a series of activities that will prepare our group to learn what is necessary to support one another in later, more physically demanding activities.
 On its own, this first exercise is ideally suited to develop what we call ‘spotting’ skills, but you may discover something else develops too…